-The phenomenal growth rate of Japan between the end of World War II and the start of the 21st Century has often been referred to as the "Japanese miracle."
+2. The phenomenal growth rate of Japan since World War II has often been referred to as the "Japanese miracle."
 Is it a miracle or is it explainable?

 Answer: Japan's growth is explainable.
 Indeed, all of the high growth Asian countries have extremely high investment as a percent of GDP.